 Under Illinois divorce law, a court can order a parent to pay for a child’s college education.
-Illinois is in the minority of states where payment for college expenses can be ordered without an agreement between the parents.
+Illinois in the minority of states where payment for college expenses can be ordered without an agreement between the parents.
 Illinois divorce and paternity law calls this technically “post-high school educational expenses” because it is not necessary limited to college.
 College expenses—and court orders to pay expenses are—generally considered like child support in Illinois.
-Illinois law does set the factors the court should consider and provides some limits to the parents’ obligation for college expenses.

 Is it likely that the obligation for post-high school education or training will last more than four years?

-Generally, no. Authority under the 2016 law for the court to impose an obligation to pay for post-high school educational expenses generally ends once a child “attains the age of 23, receives a baccalaureate degree or marries.”
+Generally, no. Illinois law provides the court-imposed obligation to pay for post-high school educational expenses generally ends once a child “attains the age of 23, receives a baccalaureate degree or marries.”
 Only for good cause shown (or an agreement) can it be extended beyond age 23 (and in no event beyond age 25).
 Current law does not necessarily limit the obligation to only four years.
 Because of the importance and the complexity of potential agreements in this regard, this is an area that should be discussed with your lawyer.

 If the children are still young, is there a need to make specific provisions for the children’s post-high school education now?